chickaroo/Bash_Workshop/1_command_line_exercise.md

 3. Run `ls` to see which files remain.
 4.  **Fix:** Now, delete the remaining file correctly by using **double quotes** around its filename.
 5. **Reflect:** How should we deal with files containing whitespaces?
 Do you think naming files with whitespaces is a good idea when working in the command line?

+**Note:** What I want you to understand here is that the **number** of white spaces does not matter, the command line will always separate arguments by a singular white space.
+Why is this important?
+Often when working in graphical interfaces, we encounter file with a white space in their names, e.g. `CV Imperial 2025`.
+These types of file names containing white spaces are an absolute no-go when working in the command line, because if you forget to wrap them in `""` each time (which is frankly easy to do on accident), they will be interpreted as three separate files: `CV` and `Imperial` and `2025`.
+The best practice when naming files in the command line is to use underscores, capital letters, or dashes to miminic white spaces in file names, for example, you could name that file `CV_Imperial_2025` instead and save yourself a headache later on!

 -----